Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Exploring village life in Marktheidenfeld, with a BBQ lunch and traditional live music

-Cultural Connection: This morning on the ship, a glassblowing demonstration introduces us to the artistry of this age-old craft.
-Unforgettable Moment: The highlight of our day today will be a delightful half-day tour of a local German village, during which we’ll savor a BBQ lunch and take in some traditional live music.
+We'll arrive in Wertheim this morning and will set out to explore the town after breakfast.
+The highlight of our day will be a delightful half-day tour during which learn about local industry.
+Later, we’ll savor a BBQ lunch and take in some traditional live music.

 Rüdesheim personalized for you; Rhine Valley views

-Today you'll arrive in Rüdesheim, where you'll have your choice of two tours.
+After some scenic sailing in the morning — during which we'll marvel at the scenery and hear about local lore — you'll arrive in Rudesheim, where you'll have your choice of three tours.
 The first is a cable car ride to the historic Niederwald Monument, which overlooks the Rhine Valley and commemorates the unification of Germany in the late 19th century.
-Or, embark on a mini-train ride to Siegfried's Musikkabinett, an amusing museum dedicated to self-playing music and its instruments.
-This afternoon, enjoy some scenic sailing, during which we'll marvel at the scenery and hear about local lore.
-Tonight, we'll be treated to more evening entertainment and the Captain's Farewell Dinner.
+You can also embark on a mini-train ride to Siegfried's Musikkabinett, an amusing museum dedicated to self-playing music and its instruments.
+Your third choice of tours is a newly added vigorous hiking tour, where you’ll sample three different regional vintages.
+Afterwards, return to the ship for the Captain's Farewell Dinner.

 Disembark ship and return home